Inventory Management for Retail — Periodic Review Policy

 How to calculate the level S:

-The level S is calculated to set the inventory to cover the need during the review period and the replenishment lead time.
+The level S is calculated to ensure the inventory covers demand during the review period and the replenishment lead time.

 How do you define k?